Skip to main content

 How can I prove I didn’t cheat on an online test?

 As a student, the last thing you want to hear is that a professor is accusing you of cheating on an online test or assignment.
-False accusations of academic dishonesty can have consequences that follow you for the rest of your academic career.
+False accusations of conduct code violations and academic dishonesty can have serious consequences that may follow you throughout your academic career.

 Once you’ve consulted with an attorney, you can begin gathering evidence to support your case.

-If you’re being charged with formal disciplinary charges, your university will probably ask for a written statement as well as any evidence supporting those statements from both you and the professor who’s accusing you of cheating.
-Then, there will likely be a hearing in which you both present your cases, and finally the disciplinary board will come to a decision.
+When formal disciplinary charges are brought, your university will likely request a written statement and supporting evidence from both you and the professor accusing you of cheating.
+The process usually involves a hearing where both sides present their case, and a disciplinary board makes a decision.

-Depending on the specifics of your case and the way that your school responds to cheating accusations, you and your attorney may craft a specific plan for how to prepare your defense.
+Depending on the specifics of your case and how your school responds to cheating accusations, you and your attorney may craft a specific plan for how to prepare your defense.

-In general, here are some of the documents you’ll want to gather in preparation for your hearing:
+In general, here are some of the key documents you’ll want to collect to prepare for your hearing:

-However you decide to approach responding to your accusations, it’s important to have a team to help you.
-Our attorneys at DC Student Defense have helped countless college students in this situation protect their rights and preserve their academic futures.
+Regardless of how you decide to approach your response to these accusations, it’s important to have a knowledgeable team to help you.
+At DC Student Defense, we have successfully helped numerous college students navigate these challenges and protect their academic futures.

 Shan Wu